tourn/subcl/README.md

 	playing song to stdout.
 Note that the url will contain your basic auth credentials in clear text.

+	status [format] : If a song is playing, prints its info according to the format string.
+Otherwise, tells if mpd is paused/stopped/off.
+	Default format string: '%artist - %title'
+	Keys are directly pulled from the [subsonic API](http://www.subsonic.org/pages/inc/api/examples/song_example_1.xml)

 	play
 	pause
 	toggle (play or pause)